Cris7777/MSiA423-Project-Repo/README.md

       + Accuracy of prediction model
       + Accuracy of recommendation system
-      + Work flow of the
+      + Work flow of the product
+      + Work speed of the product

   * Story 2: Product Refinement

+    Find drawbacks of the product and propose possible refinements correspondingly.

   * Story 3: Product Summary

+    Write the final report of

 ## Backlog